jeremybeasley/feeds/README.md

 ## RSS Feeds

 I have a long history with RSS feeds.
 I've hemmed and hawed for years on the optimal use and setup of my RSS feeds to maximize insight/enjoyment with minimum noise or irrelevant comment (I'm talking to you Twitter!).
 My current POV on RSS feeds is this—no más.
 The short of it is this:
-- Feeds were a primery way for me to stay updated on particular topics areas over time
+- Feeds were a primary way for me to stay updated on particular topics areas over time.
-- Feeds are inherently a "push" interaction versus a "pull" interaction (I receive content based on the cadence of the publisher versus just-in-time in response to my needs)
+- Feeds are inherently a "push" interaction versus a "pull" interaction (I receive content based on the cadence of the publisher versus just-in-time in response to my needs).
 - Culling through feeds and Instapaper to read to completion was a time-intensive task.
 - All things consider, I couldn't continue to justify this investment relative to other approaches to consuming this info and relative to enjoyment of other activities.